MHawksworth/scaladbtest/README.markdown

 ### Introducing DBT

 DBT is scaladbtest's way of specifying test data.
-When comparing DBT to an XML file of 500 lines that was used by DBUnit, there was nearly a **30% Reduction** in the number of characters used to express the same test data!
+When comparing DBT to an XML file that consisted of 500 lines and was used by DBUnit, there was nearly a **30% Reduction** in the number of characters used to express the same test data!

-There is currently only one way to load data in ScalaDBTest, and I did my best to make it a good one! ;) There's suddenly **no more confusion** between dozens of formats to select from or the pondering on how to configure them!
+There is *only* one way to load data in ScalaDBTest, and I did my best to make it a good one! ;) There's suddenly **no confusion** between which format to use among dozens... or putting up with the hassle of trying to figure out how to configure them!
+You also don't have to download a tool to generate a schema just to make the XML format usable.

 ### DBT Usage